kubeshop/tracetest/docs/docs/getting-started/cli-installation-reference.md

 # CLI Installation Reference

-This page contains a reference of all options how to install Tracetest CLI.
+This page contains a reference of all options for installing Tracetest CLI.

 ## Detailed Instructions on Installing Tracetest Using the CLI